saifali1035/AWS_LoadBalancers/README.md

    2.3 Click on create and you will be redirected to a page where you need to register the instances.

-   2.4 Create EC2 instances if not already created with below user data.
+   2.4 Create EC2 instances if not already created with below user data and register them as targets.

 ```HTML
 touch index.html